Forwarding, Caching and Congestion Control in Named Data Networks: Introduction

 The general VIP framework allows for a large class of control and optimization algorithms operating on VIPs in the virtual plane, as well as a large class of mappings which use the VIP flow rates and queue lengths from the virtual plane to specify forwarding and caching in the actual plane.
 Thus, the VIP framework presents a powerful paradigm for designing efficient NDN-based networks with different properties and trade-offs.
 In order to illustrate the utility of the VIP framework, we present two particular instantiations of the framework.
 The first instantiation consists of a distributed forwarding and caching policy in the virtual plane which achieves effective load balancing and adaptively maximizes the throughput of VIPs, thereby maximizing the user demand rate for data objects satisfied by the NDN network.
 The second instantiation consists of distributed algorithms which achieves not only load balancing but also stable caching configurations.
-Experimental results show that the latter set of algorithms have superior performance in terms of low user delay and high rate of cache hits, relative to several classical routing and caching policies.
+Next, we show that congestion control can be naturally combined with forwarding and caching within the VIP framework to maximize user utilities subject to network stability.
+Experimental results show that the latter set of algorithms have superior performance in terms of high user utilities, low user delay and high rate of cache hits, relative to several baseline congestion control, forwarding and caching policies.

 We begin with a formal description of the network model in Section~\ref{sec:model}, and discuss the VIP framework in Section~\ref{sec:vipframe}.
 We present two instantiations of the VIP framework in Sections~\ref{sec:forwarding-caching-VIP} and~\ref{sec:forwarding-caching-stable}.
-The performance of the proposed forwarding and caching policies is numerically evaluated in comparison with several classical routing and caching policies using simulations in Section~\ref{sec:simulations}.
+Congestion control is discussed in~\ref{sec:congestion-VIP}.
+The performance of the proposed forwarding and caching policies is numerically evaluated in comparison with several baseline routing and caching policies using simulations in Section~\ref{sec:simulations}.